rhyshawkins/AkiEstimate/README.md

 ## Compilation

+You may need to edit the Makefiles in Reference, InitialPhase/optimizer and Phase/optimizer to adjust compiler used.

 The top level Makefile compiles all the necessary components so assuming the prerequisites are available as listed above, compilation should be a matter of issuing a `make' command from the top level directory.